icgc-dcc/dcc-import/dcc-import-cgc/README.md

 Build
 ---

-From the command line:
+In the repository's root execute from the command line:

-	mvn package
+        mvn -am -pl dcc-import-cgc package